 Council of the Town of Petawawa implemented a Transient Trader licence in order to ensure that out-of-town businesses that were operating a door-to-door sales campaign were registered and approved by the Town.
-This has been enacted through our Transient Trader by-law.
-All non-Petawawa businesses that operate in this manner are required to complete the Transient Trader documentation and provide all additional information as requested in the by-law.
+This has been enacted through our Transient Trader By-Law.
+All non-Petawawa businesses that operate in this manner are required to complete the Transient Trader documentation and provide all additional information as requested in the Transient Trader By-Law.

 This process allows staff to review the business and product to ensure that they are permitted to operate and conduct business in this manner.
 It also allows staff the opportunity to make a posting on our website that advises residents that the business has in fact registered with the Town and will be in the community for a specified length of time.

 Any business that fails to undergo this process is in violation and will be reported to the Ontario Provincial Police and/or ticketed by our By-law Enforcement Officer.

 To communicate with the Clerk's Department, please call 613-687-5536 ext 2003.

 Ontario Ban on Door-to-Door Sales in Effect as of March 1st